elucian/bee/syntax/control.md

 Using alias for scope qualifier:

 ```
-with (short: long.qualifier) do
+with (scope: long.qualifier) do
   -- instead of long_qualifier.member()
-  apply short.member();
+  apply scope.member();
   ...
 done;
 ```

-Using 2 qualifiers for mapping assignment:
+Using 2 qualifiers for mapping using assignment:

 ```
 with (target: target_qualifier, source: source_qualifier) do